Guest post: Could the Atlantic Overturning Circulation ‘shut down’?

 Generally, we think of climate change as a gradual process: the more greenhouse gases that humans emit, the more the climate will change.
 But are there any “points of no return” that commit us to irreversible change?

-The “Atlantic Meridional Overturning Circulation”, known as “AMOC”, is one of the major current systems in the world’s oceans and plays a crucial role in regulating climate.
+The “Atlantic Meridional Overturning Circulation”, known as “AMOC”, is one of the major current systems in the world’s oceans and plays a crucial role in regulating climate..listing ul{margin:5px 20px 0 17px}.listing li{font-size:16px}.listing title{margin-bottom:5px}

 It is driven by a delicate balance of ocean temperatures and salinity, which is at risk from being upset by a warming climate.